LottoResult.ca

 5. 5.
 Common odds myths

 The odds below are for matching every required number on a single play.
 A play is one ticket entry — not necessarily one ticket.
-For Lotto Max, one $5 ticket is three plays; for 6/49 and Daily Grand, one ticket is one play.
+For Lotto Max, one $6 ticket is four plays; for 6/49 and Daily Grand, one ticket is one play.

 GameRequirementOdds